Dermah/pulsar/README.md

 Place your drawing in the `src/pulses/` directory.

-Then, to have the drawing activated on client machines, get `lib/transmitter/key-processor.js` to emit a `pulsar` `io` event.
+Then, to have the drawing activated on client machines, get `lib/transmitter/key-processor.js` to emit a `pulsar` `io` event when you press a key on the keyboard.

 ```JavaScript
 io.emit('pulse', {